KomalpreetGrewal/Daily-Dairy/README.md

 Today i have a task to learnt about the incemental backup.
 For that i refers some tutorial from youtube and followed them.
 I learnt of its importance and significance.

 ### Day-36 (6-9-2022)
+Today @HS Rai sir give one task to me that we have to do some work on QT(Qt is cross-platform software for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as Linux, Windows).
+The first we have to learn about the QT how to use it and how it work.
+For this i install it in my system and start exploring about it.

+### Day-37 (7-9-2022)
+Then we install QT creator in which we write our program to create the GUI.Qt Creator creates several files for you.
+The HelloWorld.qmlproject file is the project file, where the relevant project configuration is stored.
+This file is managed by Qt Creator, so don’t edit it yourself.
+Another file, HelloWorld.qml, is our application code.
+Open it and try to understand what the application does before you read on.

+### Day-38 (8-9-2022)
+In this period we learn about the QT and run a simple program (Hello) on it.
+Beside this i am also workinfg on to get the user data from database.
+The question was that how to fetch the data from two table in mysql database.
+Because we have to fetch the user name and corresponding courses which are stored in two different tables.

+### Day-39 (14-9-2022)
+Today We start a new Project named CMC( Construction & Maintenance Cell).
+First of all we need to understand the structure of CMC, The CMC will be a company under NSET, parallel to GNDEC.
+In my opinion it must be a service based company, what is your opinion, and other domains available.
+It will have sales, purchase, stock, accounting etc.So, It is a service based company.

+### Day-40 (15-9-2022)
+Create a company at gne2 and set its domain to service.
+We will test over gne2.
+But We have a maintenance module.Here we can make others doctype related to maintenance.So, the Company Name : Construction & Maintenance Cell, Parent Company : NSET, Domain Name : Services.

+### Day-41 (16-9-2022)
+Create a dashboard for the maintenance request.
+In which cmc user see the requests by date wise and see no. of requests per day.

+### Day-42 (17-9-2022)
+In the web form, "justification for request" field needs to be optional, not mandatory.
+And it needs to be "draft" upto the level of HoD, which means that HoD/OIc/Caretaker/Warden will be able to change it.
+No change will took place once the higher authority forwarded the request.

+### Day-43 (18-9-2022)
+Today, I have worked on Dashboard with the help of one traning member.
+Start learning about the Dashboard and make test dashboard.
+Becauses ,I have a task to make a Dadboard of all Higher Authorities like `SDO`, `CMC -Head`, `HOd's` of all Departments.